 The Early Years

-Kendall was incorporated in 1928 by a provision in the will of Helen M. Kendall, the second wife of nationally known Grand Rapids furniture designer David Wolcott Kendall.
-Mrs. Kendall established the David Wolcott Kendall School of Art as a memorial to her husband, to reflect their strong belief in the fundamental principles of art, and to offer encouragement to aspiring artists, as David Kendall had done throughout his life.
+The roots of Kendall College of Art and Design of Ferris State University (KCAD) lead back to 1928 and Helen M. Kendall, the second wife of nationally known Grand Rapids furniture designer David Wolcott Kendall.
+In her will, Mrs. Kendall established the David Wolcott Kendall Memorial School as a way to continue her husband's legacy of creativity, education, and innovation.
 The school opened its doors on March 1, 1931, with a total enrollment of 35 art students.

 David Wolcott Kendall (b.
 1851, d.
 1910) was born in Rochester, New York, the son of a cabinetmaker who taught him the trade.
-He came to Grand Rapids, Michigan in 1879 to work for Phoenix Furniture Company, and began a career that had significant and lasting effects on the furniture industry.
-A man of varied interests and talents, he set up a chemistry laboratory in the basement at Phoenix and developed special finishes that transformed wood such as oak and ash into products more attractive to customers of the period.
+He came to Grand Rapids in 1879 to work for Phoenix Furniture Company, beginning a career that had significant and lasting effects on the furniture industry.
+A man of varied interests and talents, Kendall set up a chemistry laboratory in the basement at Phoenix and developed special finishes that transformed wood such as oak and ash into products more attractive to customers of the period.

-David Kendall traveled throughout Europe, Asia, and Central America to study new forms and decorative motifs in furniture design.
-The many rare and beautiful objects he acquired in his travels are still in the collection of Kendall.
-His lasting designs earned him the moniker "Dean of American Furniture Designers” and included a version of the Morris Chair that became known as the “McKinley Chair” after President McKinley selected one for installation in the White House.
+Throughout his career, Kendall traveled throughout Europe, Asia, and Central America to study new forms and decorative motifs in furniture design.
+Many of the rare and beautiful objects he acquired in his travels are now housed at KCAD in a special collection.
+Kendall's groundbreaking ideas and lasting designs earned him the moniker "Dean of American Furniture Designers."
+His version of the Morris Chair became known as the “McKinley Chair” after President William McKinley selected one for installation in the White House.
 Kendall was also credited with developing an office chair that revolves and reclines.
 Though he never patented the design, his ideas still reverberate in the office furniture industry that continues to thrive in West Michigan.

-The David Wolcott Kendall School of Art was housed in the old Kendall homestead at 145 Fountain Street, amid the lumber baron-era mansions in the area of Grand Rapids now known as Heritage Hill.
-The school offered a two-year program in the fundamentals of art and by the mid-1930s was making a name nationwide as the heir to the legacy of the craftsmen who built the Grand Rapids furniture industry.
+The David Wolcott Kendall Memorial School was housed in the old Kendall homestead at 145 Fountain Street, amid the lumber baron-era mansions in the area of Grand Rapids now known as Heritage Hill.
+The school offered a two-year program in the fundamentals of art and design and by the mid-1930s was making a name nationwide as the heir to the legacy of the craftsmen who built the Grand Rapids furniture industry.

 Post-war boom brings growth

 The postwar boom brought a wave of new students, including returning veterans.
-New wings were built on two sides of the Fountain Street building, and a new library housing Kendall’s personal collection was opened to the public in 1945.
-In 1947 the school’s name was changed to Kendall School of Design, reflecting the school’s national reputation in furniture design and home merchandising.
+New wings were built on two sides of the Kendall homestead, and a new library housing Kendall’s personal collection was opened to the public in 1945.
+In 1947 the school’s name was changed to Kendall School of Design, reflecting its national reputation in furniture design and home merchandising.

-In 1961, having outgrown the Fountain Street location, the school purchased a home and land at 1110 College Avenue NE.
-Through the ‘60s and ‘70s Kendall expanded its programs and campus, adding two new buildings at the College Avenue location.
+In 1961, having outgrown the Fountain Street location, the school purchased an existing building and land at 1110 College Avenue NE and established a new campus there.
+Through the ‘60s and ‘70s the school expanded its programs and campus, adding two new buildings at the College Avenue location.
 A foundation program for all students was established, and in 1977 an academic program led to the first Bachelor of Fine Arts degree.
-In 1981, Kendall College of Design was certified as a baccalaureate degree-granting institution and was accredited by the North Central Association of Colleges and Universities.
+In 1981, the school was certified as a baccalaureate degree-granting institution and was accredited by the North Central Association of Colleges and Universities.